We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 - insisted that Jennifer view pornography that he kept on his palm pilot phone; and

 - suggested that Jennifer wear a thong to work.

 Even though this supervisor had engaged in sexual harassment at previous jobs, he was still hired.
 Madia Law sued both him and Jennifer’s employer for sexual harassment.
 Though the defendants fought the case tooth and nail for almost two years, they ultimately settled for $160,000.

 Please note that every case is different, with its own unique facts.
-Just because Jennifer received that amount in her case does not mean that you will obtain the same amount in your case.
 You should contact Madia Law to discuss your sexual harassment case in detail and get an accurate assessment of its value.